Last Updated on March 28, 2023 by Toya

 Substitute the nutmeg called for in your recipe with an equal amount of allspice or a 1:1 ratio.

-If you can’t find nutmeg, but you can get some cinnamon, this spice with work just as well.
+If you can’t find nutmeg, but you can get some cinnamon, this spice will work just as well.

 Start by using a quantity of half of the nutmeg called for in the recipe, then adjust to your taste.